May 14, 2026 · by Kim

 • It still feels Thai.
 Tourists do find it, but it has not been overrun the way Asiatique or Jodd Fairs have.
 The crowd is mostly Bangkokians.

 Go early.
 Aim to arrive between 5pm and 6:30pm.
-The fresh seafood is fresh — the prawns and crab were on ice that morning, not the day before.
+The seafood is actually fresh at that hour; the prawns and crab were on ice that morning, not the day before.
 By 8:30pm the best stalls are sold out of their popular dishes.
 By 10pm you're picking from leftovers.

 Getting there is the one catch.
 There's a BTS station nearby, but if you're staying in the city center, then it's a long trip to get there with public transport.